Eating right can not only make you feel overall better but can also help you run better too!

-As you can see above I tend to run something close to the Zone Diet and that works for my body and the way I train with Low Heart Rate burning more fat than carbs.
+As you can see above I tend to run something close to the Zone Diet and that works for my body (and those post menopause) and the way I train with Low Heart Rate burning more fat than carbs.

 Some runners really like the high fat diet for endurance athletes, but I’ve found they have issues sticking to it long term and we now know that for women it can lead to hormonal imbalances.

 - Long standing rules have said runners need 60% of their diet from carbs, but we’re seeing more and more that’s not true.